Arianna2028/Magicrap/README.md

 the Koffing in that direction.
 When reaching a ladder, simply tap the key and you will move up the ladder.
 At any point in the game, you can press the "p" key to pause (you will become invulnerable to the Magikarps), or the "q" key to completely quit the game.
+The "n" key starts a new game.

 On Sprite Licensing:
 The sprites in this game were taken from Pokémon, Undertale, and Donkey Kong.